 - 1. Quality of education across the Trust

-- 2. Trust growth
+- 2. Trust growth & development

 - 3. Maintaining financial stability

 - 4. Increasing the proportion of disadvantaged students in the Trust

-- 5. Supporting mental wellbeing for staff and students across the Trust
+- 5. Supporting wellbeing for staff and students across the Trust

-The Trust Development Plan was routinely monitored by the Trust Board during 2019-20, whilst at the same time recognising that the Trust Board was also providing governance support to the Trust/School response to the COVID pandemic during this time from March 2020 onwards.
+The Trust Development Plan was routinely monitored by the Trust Board during 2020-21, whilst at the same time recognising that the Trust Board was also providing governance support to the Trust/School response to the COVID pandemic.